Our Members Asked:

 D-limonene is found in the peels of citrus fruits like lemons, oranges, limes and grapefruit.
 It is a common flavor enhancer in foods, beverages and gum.
 It is sometimes used to increase the absorption of certain supplements, like CoQ10 and ubiquinol, and, at a lower dose, may serve as a digestive aid.
 Some studies and reports suggest d-limonene might play a role in preventing or slowing certain cancers, or enhancing the effectiveness of cancer treatments, but the research remains preliminary and far from convincing.
 See the full answer for details>>

 Related CL Answers (15)

 I have read claims that dandelion root tea can stop cancer cells from spreading.
-Have there been any studies related to the effectiveness of dandelion root extract on certain types of cancer?
+Have there been any clinical studies related to the effectiveness of dandelion root extract on certain types of cancer?

 Find out if research supports the claim that taking dandelion root extract, or drinking dandelion root tea, may be beneficial for cancer patients.

 Does AHCC (active hexose correlated compound) have anticancer or antiviral benefits, and is it safe?

 Learn about AHCC (active hexose correlated compound), including whether it is beneficial for liver, pancreatic, or prostate cancer, chemotherapy-related side effects, or the flu, and if it is safe.